Orange-OpenSource/conllueditor/README.md

 loads the CoNLL-U file and saves every change to disk (and performs a `git commit` if the file is under git version control).

 The editor provides the following functionalities:
-* editing words (forms, lemmas, upos, xpos, features, enhanced dependencies
+* editing words (forms, lemmas, upos, xpos, features, enhanced dependencies)
 * editing dependency relations
+* indicates invalid UPOS, XPOS or dependency relations
 * join/split words (to correct tokenization errors)
 * join/split sentences  (to correct tokenization errors)
 * undo/redo (partially)